ParadigmaticSystems/paradigm/README.md

 * target is a graph (not necessarily different or empty, just where new nodes will be added)
 * opts allows configuration.

-The simple case is handled with a helper function:
+A simple configuration-free transform case is handled with a helper function:
 ```elixir
   def transform(transformer, source) do
     target = Paradigm.Graph.MapGraph.new()